 Want to hit Honolulu hot spots at night?
 Try WorkPlay, a craft cocktail and cigar lounge that transforms into a live music venue with performances at night.
 Feel right at home with happy hour specials and a pool room in the back at local watering hole, Honolulu Tavern.
 Experience one of the best bars in Honolulu and taste classic cocktails with unique spins—like the Japan Old Fashioned or the Garden Negroni at Bar Leather Apron.
 Laugh the night away while seeing comedy shows from comedians like Tyler Smith or Kitty Pineapple at Jose Dynamite & Friends.
 Sample specialty cocktails like the Peach Please, Sereni-Tea, or Cable Car during happy hour at the Amuse Wine Bar, connected to the Stage Restaurant.
 Or pop into tiki bar Skull & Crown Trading Co. with some friends and sip on one of their delicious tropical drinks, like the Painkiller or the Dagger Mai Tai!

 Moving to Honolulu?
 With convenient self storage facilities throughout the Honolulu area, Extra Space Storage can help with your transition.
-Find a storage unit near you!
+Find a storage facility near you!